 Norwood graduates do not “feed” into a small group of high schools.
 In fact, the Class of 2017 attends 29 different high schools.
 That’s one of the distinguishing aspects of Norwood: graduates attend “best-fit” high schools where their unique talents, strengths, and gifts can continue to shine.

-Bethesda-Chevy Chase High School (2) Bullis School (2) Clarksburg High School (2) Connelly School of the Holy Child (1) Dublin School (NH) (1) Eagle Hill School (MA) Episcopal Academy (PA) (1) Episcopal High School (VA) (2) The Field School (2) Flint Hill School Fountain Valley School of Colorado (CO) George School (PA) Georgetown Day School (5) Georgetown Preparatory School (3) Georgetown Visitation Preparatory School (1) Gonzaga College High School Gould Academy (ME)
+Bethesda-Chevy Chase High School (2) Bullis School (2) Connelly School of the Holy Child (1) Episcopal High School (VA) (1) The Field School Garrison Forest School (MD) (1) Georgetown Day School (1) Georgetown Preparatory School (7) Georgetown Visitation Preparatory School (1) Gonzaga College High School Holton-Arms School (7) International School Basel (1)

 Simply put, Norwood is the kind of school that I wish I could have attended as a child. – Parent Survey